 The Board of Directors will act within 120 days following certification of the shareholder vote.
 Thereafter, the Board of Directors will promptly publicly disclose, in a report furnished to the Securities and Exchange Commission ("SEC"), its decision and process regarding the tendered resignation, including its rationale for accepting or rejecting the tendered resignation.
 The Board of Directors may accept a director's resignation or reject the resignation.
-If the Board of Directors accepts a director's resignation, or if a nominee for director is not elected and the nominee is not an incumbent director, then the Board of Directors, in its sole discretion, may fill any resulting vacancy or may decrease the size of the Board of Directors, in each case pursuant to our By-Laws.
-If a director's resignation is not accepted by the Board of Directors, such director will continue to serve until the next annual meeting of shareholders and until his or her successor is duly elected, or his or her earlier resignation or removal.
+If the Board of Directors accepts a director's resignation, or if a nominee for director is not elected and the nominee is not an incumbent director, then the Board of Directors, in its sole discretion, may fill any resulting vacancy or may decrease the size of the Board of Directors, such director will continue to serve until the next annual meeting of shareholders and until his or her successor is duly elected, or his or her earlier resignation or removal.